Jose Garcia Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 21st in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 19th in the league.

-- The Padres have the 21st-ranked team ERA across all league pitching staffs (4.67).
+- The Padres have the 20th-ranked team ERA across all MLB pitching staffs (4.62).

-- Padres pitchers combine to rank 22nd in baseball in home runs given up (38 total, 1.3 per game).
+- Padres pitchers combine to give up 39 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- His most recent appearance was on Tuesday against the Chicago Cubs, when the left-hander tossed five innings, surrendering two earned runs while giving up four hits.
+- His most recent time out was on Wednesday against the Chicago Cubs, when the righty tossed five innings, surrendering three earned runs while giving up four hits.

-- The 30-year-old has put up a 5.87 ERA and 10.2 strikeouts per nine innings in five games this season, while giving up a batting average of .278 to opposing hitters.
+- The 31-year-old has an ERA of 6.75, with 8.2 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.